Department of Safety & Emergency Management

 Sharon Smalley, Safety & Risk Specialist

-Emergency Management addresses emergencies and teaches the TCC community to think about hazards, prepare for them and know how to act when they occur.
+The Division of Emergency Management addresses emergencies and teaches the TCC community to think about hazards, prepare for them and know how to act when they occur.

-Kirk Driver CEM, TEM, MPA, Manager of Emergency Management
+Peggy Morales, Manager of Emergency Management

-Environmental Management works with campus facilities, departments and individuals so they comply with College, local, state and federal policies and regulations.
+The Division of Environmental Management works with campus facilities, departments and individuals so they comply with College, local, state and federal policies and regulations.
 Our programs include:

 - Hazardous materials